This course gives you the skills to work in both traditional planning careers and various related specialist areas.

-- developing a critical understanding of urban change and urban challenges
+- developing a critical understanding of urban change and challenges

 - pro-active engagement in urban problems, through live project work in and around London